 The usage of Radio Frequency Identification (RFID) is becoming more commonplace in expressways in the Philippines.
 However, there seems to be at least two kinds of RFIDs seen today.

 What are RFIDs?

 RFID stickers are small stickers attached onto a vehicle’s windshield or on one of the headlights.
-They allow a more seamless way of entering and exiting expressways by lessening the time a vehicles waits in a toll booth by automatically scanning for the radio frequency that gets detected from the tag.
+They allow a more seamless way of entering and exiting expressways by lessening the time a vehicle waits in a toll gate by automatically scanning for the radio frequency that gets detected from the tag.

 This tag is tied to a prepaid account that the motorist maintains (similar to e-money apps like Gcash or PayMaya).
 If there is sufficient balance, the vehicle is allowed past the gate without any human interaction, making your trip faster due to less queuing.
 This works much better than cash payments, as there’s a lot less fumbling for bills and coins as you approach the toll plaza (and the subsequent exchange of change plus receipt), making your stay in the toll plaza a breeze!

 Both Autosweep and Easytrip are prepaid accounts, which may be reloaded near real-time using several methods.
 These may be via 7-11 convenience stores, online banking, or payments via e-money apps (for a minimal “convenience fee”).
 Both also have online inquiry access much like online banking sites.

 For easy reference, you may bookmark or download their respective online inquiry sites below.
 Tip: You may make do with just visiting the web-based inquiry using your preferred browser so you won’t have to download just for once-in-a-blue-moon balance inquiries. 🙂

 It used to be the case that these RFIDs were only usable on select expressways.
 Nowadays, pretty much all of the expressways accept payment using RFID!
 Be aware though because some can accept both RFIDs, and some are yet to accept both.